Map and earn rewards while you drive with a dashcam made for mapping

 Storage - view the amount of storage currently available.

-Transfers video - the primary capability is to transfer video from Open Dashcam to Hivemapper App.
-The app will show yow how much video has been transferred from the Open Dashcam to the Hivemapper Contributor App over the past day, week, month.
+Transfers imagery - the primary capability is to transfer imagery from Open Dashcam to Hivemapper App.
+The app will show yow how much imagery has been transferred from the Open Dashcam to the Hivemapper Contributor App over the past day, week, month.

-Limit video transfer - one can limit the frequency and amount of video that is transferred.
+Limit imagery transfer - one can limit the frequency and amount of imagery that is transferred.

 There are four approved mounts when contributing with a dashcam on the Hivemapper Network.
-The Open Dashcam will support any of those mount positions.
+The Open Dashcam must support one or more of those mount positions.

-If you want to be one of the first contributor map mining with the Open Dashcam, please add your email to the waitlist.
+If you want to be one of the first contributor map mining with the Open Dashcam, please contact us at [email protected]